 This flag bit is set if the system clock is stopped when CLKSTP_IE is set to 1.
+This bit must be cleared to 0 with an instruction.

 CLKSTP_IE (bit 6): Oscillation stop interrupt enable

 An interrupt request to vector address 8080H is generated when this bit and CLKSTP_FLG are set to 1.
 Setting this bit to 1 activates the low-speed RC oscillator circuit and oscillation stop detector circuit.